BhavyaChawlaGit/Screen-Time-Analysis-using-Python/README.md

 ![newplot copy](https://github.com/BhavyaChawlaGit/Screen-Time-Analysis-using-Python/assets/112718303/c805d1ac-178b-4d7d-a557-e10ed00040d8)

-**tracking the number of notifications sent by Instagram and WhatsApp indicates that the amount of notifications does not remain constant.
+**Tracking the number of notifications sent by Instagram and WhatsApp indicates that the amount of notifications does not remain constant.
 Some days have a high number of notifications, which might correlate with increased usage on those days.**
 ---

 - The plot illustrates the frequency of app openings over time.

 ![newplot copy 2](https://github.com/BhavyaChawlaGit/Screen-Time-Analysis-using-Python/assets/112718303/f847f09d-e9fb-40bf-ae99-2f9656714df9)

-**chart illustrates the frequency with which the apps were accessed each day.
-It appears that the user opens these apps numerous times throughout the day, with some days showing more app openings, potentially indicating higher engagement.
+**Chart illustrates the frequency with which the apps were accessed each day.
+It appears that the user opens these apps numerous times throughout the day, with some days showing more app openings, potentially indicating higher engagement.**
-**
 ---
 - The scatter plot depicts the relationship between the number of notifications and the overall usage of applications.